hbctraining/Training-modules/DGE-functional-analysis/lessons/01_functional_analysis.md

 ### Running clusterProfiler

-We first need to load the libraries and have a dataframe of all of the DE results:
+We first need to load the libraries and read in the DE results:

 ```r
 # Load libraries